jrburke/requestsyncmanager/README.md

 Clone this repo and then it can be installed via the WebIDE onto a device that is running latest master b2g/gaia code.

 See the manifest.webapp and js/main.js for how the API is used.

-## Issues

-Currently the "set minInterval secs" does not work since navigator.syncManager.setPolicy is not exposed to the app.
-Asking about it in [bug 1129184](https://bugzilla.mozilla.org/show_bug.cgi?id=1129184)